 You may feel like you missed your chance to get braces as a kid, but the truth is many adults find themselves in that situation.
-At Brodie Bowman Orthodontics of Niceville and Fort Walton Beach, FL, we offer a range of braces for adults.
+At Brodie Bowman Orthodontics of Niceville and Fort Walton Beach, FL, we offer a range of best braces for adults.
 During a consultation, we would be happy to talk through your goals so we can find the right braces for your needs.

 What Are the Best Kinds of Braces for Adults?

 One of the most popular braces for adults is clear or ceramic braces.
 Instead of metal brackets, the brackets are translucent, so your natural teeth can be seen through them.
 This helps the braces look more modern and discreet.
 If you’re looking for the corrective power of braces without the metal smile, this could be a good option for you.

 If the appearance of metal braces doesn’t bother you, we offer excellent mini-diamond braces.
 They have smaller brackets than traditional metal braces, making them comfortable and visually appealing.
 They have the same treatment time as traditional braces as well, so you can get an improved experience with the speed and efficiency of traditional braces.

 Adult patients may appreciate the self-ligating technology we offer.
 Self-ligating braces can be used to replace elastics.
 They also allow the wire to move within its bracket.
 This helps decrease friction, which often improves comfort.